 Choosing good shoes

-My hiking boots are considerably more snug than the slip on shoes I normally wear running errands, for example.
+My hiking boots are higher quality and considerably snugger than the slip on shoes I normally wear when running errands.
 I bought one pair of athletic sandals that were very comfortable in the store, but I later realized were too loose for their intended use.
-(They stretched out to much for continued use within two days of camping / hiking.)
+(They stretched out too much for continued use within two days of camping/hiking.)

 But don’t – do not – buy a pair that hurts or doesn’t fit quite right thinking that will improve with time and wear.
 It won’t.
 Think about the last pair of shoes you bought that “almost” fit.
 Did that ever change?
 No?
 They still hurt or you got rid of them?
 Do you really think the result will be any different with hiking shoes?
 So, save the pain and money and take the time to find a pair that truly fit.